 The medium line of French tanks starts out with the FCM 36 and R35 light tanks at tier 2.
 The FCM 36 focuses on armor while the R35 is more of a traditional light tank at tier 2.

-Following both of these tanks is the AMX 38 and AMX 40 which are heavily armored for light tanks and trade firepower and mobility for that extra armor protection.
+Following both of these tanks are the AMX 38 and AMX 40.
+Both are surprisingly enough heavily armored for not only light tanks but for all tanks in their tier.
+They trade firepower and mobility for that extra armor protection.
+Unfortunately it

 AMX 40 Weak Spots: https://wotguru.com/weak-spot-guide-amx-40/